 We also notethat some of the Jack Surrell sides ended up on Sensation, which may have co-produced them.

 Vitacoustic pulled in an awful lot of revenue from "Peg o' My Heart" (this single sold 7 times as much as "Long Gone" did for Miracle—and the best sellers during Aristocrat's lifetime were microscopic by comparison).
-Much of the money was plowed right back into pop music that nobody wanted to buy.
+Most of the money was plowed right back into pop music that nobody wanted to buy.
 Meanwhile, the label's jazz and R&B efforts might have paid off better but were never so ambitious.
 Perhaps too much was going into trade paper advertisements.
-Regular adverts in Billboard are mighty convenient to researchers like ourselves, but they must have cost Vitacoustic a bundle.
-Vitacoustic ran full-page display ads regularly; the label's last hurrah consisted of no fewer than four full-pagers in the January 24, 1948 issue, one of which included pictures of all of the company's "race" artists (to be added to this page).
+Regular adverts in Billboard and Cash Box are mighty convenient to researchers like ourselves, but they must have cost Vitacoustic a bundle.
+Vitacoustic ran full-page display ads regularly; the label's last hurrah consisted of no fewer than four full-pagers in the January 24, 1948 issue of Billboard, one of which included pictures of all of the company's "race" artists (to be added to this page).

 Vitacoustic, then, was the inverse of a success story.
 The label had a massive hit but proved completely incapable of sustaining itself, eating through its profits in less than a year.
 In all, Vitacoustic is known to have put out 18 pop singles (Vitacoustic 1 through 15, plus 19 through 21; there may be one or two more from the days when the label was about to file for Chapter 11), 1 country single (5001), and 6 R&B singles (1000 through 1005 and 1007).
 Of the R&B singles, only Vitacoustic 1005 was the company's own production; Vitacoustic 1001 through 1004 and 1007 had originated with Sensation Records in Detroit.
 The August 1947 split between Lloyd Garrett and the Bill Putnam deprived the label of its most popular performers, Jerry Murad's Harmonicats, and took all the steam out of its pop series.
 The Harmonicats put out another release in October 1947 on Bill Putnam's Universal label, and followed with a bunch more, including at least one of Putnam's experimental EPs.
 But after that they took their act, which remained highly popular for some years, to Mercury and Columbia; they made several LPs for major labels in the 1950s.
 Don Les left the Harmonicats in 1972 and Al Fiore retired in 1982.
 Don Les died on August 25, 1994, in Madison, Wisconsin; Jerry Murad died on May 11, 1996, in Liberty Township, Ohio; the last of the original Harmonicats, Al Fiore, died in Chicago on October 25, 1996.